-This news can be very disappointing, but it’s important to remain in charge of the conversation rather than let it degrade into an embarrassing disaster.
+This news can be disappointing, but it’s important to remain in charge of the conversation rather than let it descend into disaster.
 While interacting with a new employee who has just informed you about their decision to quit, you must –

 You might feel betrayed, rejected, or slapped in the face, but your attitude should be as gracious as possible.
 The objective here is to come across as a person with a positive attitude, not as someone who is bursting at the seams with anger or frustration.

 Always bear in mind that your attitude is one of the things that can make or break this conversation.
 Therefore, by going into it with a positive attitude, not only can you find out the reason that triggered this decision but also judge whether you can convince them otherwise.

 The most information that you can gather at this point is finding out the reasons for quitting.
 Some of the most common reasons that cause new hires to resign are: